jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Victory was near!

 Yet, the powers of Lord Blockbuster could not be undone.
-The Industrial Age way of life, with its Left/Right political pettiness, consumerism of useless products, and worst of all, its bullshit jobs, were forced on society with the blasts of the mighty Death Star.
+The Industrial Age way of life, with its Left/Right political pettiness, consumerism of useless products, and worst of all, its bullshit jobs and useless meetings, were forced on society with the blasts of the mighty Death Star.

 And thus, the climate started to change, economic growth began to stall, wealth disparity started to grow, and the people were so unhappy that drugs, depression, and despair covered the land.